 (f) Factors which Might Result in Modification of the Policy

 Changes might be contemplated to clarify the intent of this policy or in the event of legislative and regulatory changes, changes in accounting rules, acquisitions, divestitures, or any significant corporate restructuring.

 (g) Management and Disposal of Surplus in Participating Accounts for which New Business is Not Accepted

 The participating accounts are managed in accordance with the commitments made at the time of Conversion.
 Under the ICA, Sun Life has the right to transfer surplus amounts not required by the participating business to the shareholders with the permission of the Regulator.

-Measures to ensure fairness to participating policyholders in the Closed Blocks were described in the Conversion Plans which provided the information upon which participating policyholders voted for Conversion.
+Measures to ensure fairness to participating policyholders in the pre-Conversion Blocks were described in the Conversion Plans which provided the information upon which participating policyholders voted for Conversion.
 As part of Conversion, each of Sun Life and Clarica made commitments to provide for policyholders’ reasonable expectation.
 The commitments were further described in supplementary documents which guide the administration of participating business.

 The Appointed Actuary provides an annual opinion to the Regulator as to whether all participating blocks are being managed according to the commitments made at Conversion.
 The Appointed Actuary also provides fairness opinions with respect to the dividend policy, the dividend recommendations, participating account management and allocations of income and expenses to the participating accounts.

 (i) Percentage of Participating Account Income Transferred to Shareholders or Shareholder Accounts as a Percentage of Maximum Allowed